skybrud/sky-print/README.md

 # sky-print
-AngularJS service for triggering print events
+AngularJS service for triggering print events.

+Currently only broadcasts on $rootScope.
+Modify accordingly.